UBC-LA-Hackathon/student-dashboard/_ideas/new-ideas/advanced/longest-course-sequence.md

 ## Task
-Determine the longest dependent course sequence, or the fastest route to a degree using the degree requirements data.
+Determine the longest dependent course sequence, or the fastest route to a degree using the course prerequisites data.

 ## Overview